 Rhinoplasty is on the MBS, but there are strict criteria under what circumstances it is covered.
-The actual MBS goes into very specific detail about this.
+Furthermore, the actual MBS goes into very specific detail about this.
 But if you require rhinoplasty to correct nasal obstructions or post-traumatic deformities (other than those resulting from cosmetic surgery), then you may be covered.

 Will Medicare Cover My Ear Reconstruction surgery?

-Meloplasty (a form of facial surgery that tightens and removes skin on the face and neck) can be found on the MBS.
+Meloplasty (a form of facial surgery that both tightens and removes skin on the face and neck) can be found on the MBS.
 Cover will extend in situations;

 - Where a patient has facial asymmetry due to a soft tissue abnormality